 Fontainhas

-Fontainhas, Goa’s Latin Quarter, is a heritage colony famed for its colourful and fascinating sights.
-Fontinhas was founded in the late 1800s by Antonio Joao de Sequeira, a wealthy Portuguese man that used the land for coconut plantations.
-Today, Fontainhas is the oldest preserved Portugues quarter in Goa and is a prime example of the fascinating blend of Indian and Portuguese cultures.
+Goa’s Latin Quarter is a riot of colour and colonial architecture.
+Founded in the 1800s, it’s the oldest preserved Portuguese quarter in the state.
+Today, Fontainhas is the oldest preserved Portuguese quarter in Goa and is a prime example of the fascinating blend of Indian and Portuguese cultures.

 Arpora Saturday Night Bazaar